An evaluation of machine translation systems

 When evaluating translations, including machine translations, many things need to be considered in advance: what errors may arise and how can they be categorised?
 How do you turn a pure gut feeling into a measurable assessment?
 And what performance indicators are needed to obtain a meaningful result?

 For our MT evaluations, we currently work with seven error categories, each of which includes several types of error.
-In the error category “Terminology”, for example, we distinguish between three types of error: failure to follow the guidelines in the terminology database, inconsistent use of terms or occurrence of terms in the text that do not belong to the subject matter.
+In the error category “Terminology”, for example, we distinguish between three types of error: failure to follow the terminology database, inconsistent use of terms or occurrence of terms in the text that do not belong to the subject matter.

-The terminology category is regularly rated very poorly in the feedback from our post-editors after MTPE projects, which is not surprising given the use of generic machines: how are generically trained MT systems supposed to know and implement a company’s exact terminology specifications?
+The terminology category is regularly rated very poorly in the feedback from our post-editors after MTPE projects, which is not surprising given the use of generic machines: how are generically trained MT systems supposed to know and implement a company’s exact terminology?
 An approach to significantly reduce this source of error using glossary functions is now available and we took this into account in our evaluation project.
 Two systems offering this functionality were able to compete against one another: one with and one without terminology integration.

-Let’s set the scene: a source text and terminology specifications
+Let’s set the scene: a source text and terminology

 But, let’s not get ahead of ourselves!
 The first step at the project outset was to find a suitable source text containing specifics about the company but also maintaining a balance between general language and technical specifics.
 For our evaluation project, we produced a text from two pieces of text about one of our client’s product range, which presented some challenges: in addition to long and sometimes convoluted sentences, the text contained numerous split compound nouns (for example, “Leistungsstecker und -verbinder”) and company-specific spellings for product and department names.